 When you would like to exchange your HVB, take your Learning Journal to the office.
-You should tell them politely what you wish to exchange your HVB for and the HVB you have used up will be blacked out with a marker pen.
-If needed, the office will inform your teacher about what you have chosen, such as a mufti day so that they can arrange this for you.
+You should tell them politely what you wish to exchange your HVB for and initials will be put on the HVB you have used up.
+You will be given a certificate as a 'receipt' of your exchange and, if needed, they will inform your teacher about what you have bought, including any important information such as the dates things have been booked - e.g. mufti days.

-What can I get for my HVB?
+What can I get for my HPVB?